prebid/prebid.github.io/dev-docs/modules/realTimeData.md

 ## Basic Configuration

-By including this module and one or more of the sub-modules, a number of new options become available in `setConfig()`, all of them under the `usersync` object as attributes of the `userIds` array of sub-objects.
-The table below has the options that are common across ID systems.
+By including this module and one or more of the sub-modules, new options become available in `setConfig()`, all of them under the `realTimeData` object.
+The table below has the options that are common across sub-modules.
 See the sections below for specific configuration needed by each system and examples.

 {: .table .table-bordered .table-striped }
 | Param under usersync.userIds[] | Scope | Type | Description | Example |